cilium/community/sig-community/README.md

 # SIG Community

 SIG Community is responsible for fostering, growing, and sustaining the Cilium open source community.
-This includes contributor experience, community engagement, governance updates, and advocacy efforts.
+This includes contributor experience, community engagement, recommending governance updates, and advocacy efforts.

 The [charter](charter.md) defines the scope and governance.